 Under PRC laws and regulations, our wholly foreign-owned subsidiaries in China may pay dividends only out of their respective accumulated profits as determined in accordance with PRC accounting standards and regulations.
-In addition, a wholly foreign-owned enterprise is required to set aside at least 10% of its accumulated aftertax profits each year, if any, to fund certain statutory reserve fund, until the aggregate amount of such fund reaches 50% of its registered capital.
+In addition, a wholly foreign-owned enterprise is required to set aside at least 10% of its accumulated after-tax profits each year, if any, to fund certain statutory reserve fund, until the aggregate amount of such fund reaches 50% of its registered capital.
 At its discretion, a wholly foreign-owned enterprise may allocate a portion of its after-tax profits based on PRC accounting standards to enterprise expansion fund and staff welfare and bonus fund.
-The statutory reserve fund, enterprise expansion fund and staff welfare and bonus fund are not distributable as cash dividends.
+The statutory reserve fund, enterprise expansion fund and staff welfare and bonus fund.